4awpawz/buster/README.md

 ### manifest
 `buster <bust> [-m|--manifest]`

-Saves the manifest to *manifest.json* in the project's *root directory*.
+Saves the manifest to *manifest.json* in the project's *root folder*.

 __sample__  manifest.json file:
 ```